JJdeRidder/dcm_deidentifier/README.md

 # dcm_deidentifier
-Basic concept for anonymizing DICOM files using Python and pydicom.
+Basic concept for deidentifying DICOM files using Python and pydicom.

 I am not a seasoned python expert, but I figured that my work could come in useful for someone else.